pingcap/tidb-operator/deploy/gcp/README.md

 ## Upgrade

-To upgrade the TiDB cluster, modify the `tidb_version` variable to a higher version in `variables.tf` and run `terraform apply`.
+To upgrade the TiDB cluster, modify the `tidb_version` variable to a higher version in the `variables.tf` file and run `terraform apply`.

 For example, to upgrade the cluster to the 2.1.10 version, modify the `tidb_version` to `v2.1.10`: